We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 DEET has made some parents nervous because of past reports of seizures in children that may have been related to DEET exposure.

-However, the ingredient has been extensively studied and determined safe for use (when used as directed) on people over 2 months old by the Environmental Protection Agency, the
+However, the ingredient has been extensively studied and determined safe for use (when used as directed) on people over 2 months old by the Environmental Protection Agency (EPA), the

 When used according to the instructions, DEET is the most effective option for preventing bug-borne diseases.

-DEET is best used on children in concentrations from 10% to 30%.
-Higher concentrations of DEET do not repel bugs better, they just last longer.
-For example, 10% DEET repels bugs for about 2 hours, while 30% DEET repels bugs for about 5 hours.
+DEET is best used on children in concentrations from 10 to 30 percent.
+Concentrations of more than 50 percent DEET do not repel bugs better, though the effects can last longer.
+For example, 10 percent DEET repels bugs for about 2 hours, while 30 percent DEET repels bugs for about 5 hours.

-It’s recommended to use the lowest concentration that will work for the time frame you need and to not reapply more often than instructed.
+It’s recommended to use lower concentrations that will work for the time frame you need, and to not reapply more frequently than the manufacturer recommends.
+Generally, up to 30 percent DEET is recommended for children.

 You also should not use combo DEET/sunscreen products, as this increases the risk of putting too much DEET on your kiddo, since sunscreen has to be applied more frequently.